sulbel/conceptual-toolbox/kubernetes.md

 Pods are the most fundamental unit of work in Kubernetes
 * Pods *wrap containers*; Kubernetes can only manage **pods**, not containers
 * Pods are *shared execution environments* - e.g. can have multiple containers inside a single pod, but they all share a single IP.
 Thus, to access the *containers* need to specify the relevant *port*
+  * Containers within the *same pod* may communicate via localhost
 * All containers in the same pod share the same resources
   * Generally, multi-container pods **are not recommended** and reserved for special use cases
+* **Service mesh** typically inject an additional container into each pod
+  * This service mesh container sits inbetween the main app container and the network
+  * Handles things like encrypt/decrypt traffic between network and app container, expose telemetry, and other network functions

 ### Services
 Since pods are constantly scaling up and down, and each pod has its own unique IP address, it would be complex to manage the communication to/from individual pods in a cluster